cacciatc/roboshot/README.md

 We will then rebuild Robo's backend in three installments:

 * Install gems, copy front-end, serve front-end
-* PhantomJS, API
+* PhantomJS & API
-* Rack glue, unicorn, deployment
+* Rack glue & deployment

 After each section I will ask for questions, so please save any you may have till one of those breaks.
 Now would be one of those breaks.